modder-c/yiimp_install_scrypt/README.md

 make
 ```

-* Move stratum file
+3.Move stratum file
 ```
 sudo mv stratum /var/stratum/stratum_full
 ```

-* Run as follows: For example, if you use the scrypt algorithm (copy the scrypt.conf file to the stratum folder)
+4.Run as follows: For example, if you use the scrypt algorithm (copy the scrypt.conf file to the stratum folder)
 ```
 ./stratum_full scrypt
 ```